Safer Skies Initiative

 Image of airplane in sky

-Through the Safer Skies Initiative, Canada is working with states, international organizations, the civil aviation industry, and the International Civil Aviation Organization, to enhance the level of safety and security for commercial airlines travelling in or near conflict zones.
+Through the Safer Skies Initiative, Canada is working with states, international organizations, the civil aviation industry, and the International Civil Aviation Organization to make travelling over or near conflict zones safer and more secure for civilian airlines.

 On this page: